 We will occasionally use images, video and audio of employees, contractors and participating stakeholders in connection with its business activities, and will give all affected employees, contractors, professional advisers, members and policyholders, reasonable notice of the collection of such data.
 This data may be sent to or included in different formats, including but not limited to email, websites, social networks and printed materials.

-When medically underwriting or assessing a claim we will use the information provided by you and obtain consent if we require information from medical professionals.
+When medically underwriting or assessing a claim we will use the information provided by you or received from someone else and obtain consent if we require information from medical professionals.

 Canada Life Asset Management Limited and Canada Life European Real Estate Limited use personal data to undertake activities relating to the sales, marketing, setting up, evaluation, verification, and administration of our products and services.
 These products and services include but are not limited to: